Chandrika311/fabric-docs/docs/get-started/fabric-trial.md

     - Request another trial capacity user to share their trial capacity with you.

-    - Reach out to your Power BI administrator to create a CSS request to increase tenant trial capacity limits.
+    - Reach out to your Power BI administrator to engage Microsoft support to increase tenant trial capacity limits.

 **In Workplace settings, I can't assign a workspace to the trial capacity**